s0phia-/easy21/README.md

 ## Linear Function Value Approximation

-A linear function approximator is used to estimate the action value function.
+A linear function approximator is used to estimate the value function.
 With previous agents, the state action value is found for every single state.
-Here, the state space is compressed using coarse coding, so that the value of features, rather than states, is learned.
-Similar to Sarsa, the plots show the learning curve over 10,000 episodes, and the final MSE for each lambda value.
+However here the state space is compressed using coarse coding so that the value of features - rather than states - is learned.
+Similarly to Sarsa, the plots show the learning curve over 10,000 episodes and the final MSE for each lambda value.

 ![LF episode](/plots/FunctionApprox_episode_error.png)